haifeng-jin/github_io_source/technology/_posts/2015-06-29-github_pages.md

 Third, [clone](https://help.github.com/articles/importing-a-git-repository-using-the-command-line/) the repository to your computer.

-Fourth, copy all the files in "_site" directory of your jekyll project to the repository you cloned.
+Fourth, copy all the files in "_site" directory of your jekyll project to the local directory you just cloned.

 Finally, add, commit and push using the following command after you cd to the repository.